PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Experiments

-\paragraph{Knowledge Distillation helps bridge the gap between different types of tasks:} While the vanilla PoT approach can achieve performance improvement compared to the original prompt-tuning on the NLI tasks (many of target datasets belong to NLI task), prompt transfer on the other dissimilar tasks (\textit{e.g.}, NER and SRL) is usually negative and even leads to worse performance.
-This indicates that the large gap between source and target tasks will hinder the knowledge transfer, confirming our statement.
-On the contrary, PANDA can consistently boost the performance of prompt-tuning on all types of source tasks.
-More specially, PANDA significantly surpasses the vanilla PoT in the scenario where source task is dissimilar to target task.
-For instance, when using CoNLL03 (NER) and Record (QA) as source tasks, the relative improvements of PANDA are up to 24.1\% and 15.9\%, respectively. \textit{We state that this is owing to the knowledge distillation technique, which can effectively bridge the gap between different types of tasks and alleviate the problem of ``catastrophic forgetting''.}
+\paragraph{\textbf{Knowledge Distillation helps bridge the gap between different types of tasks}} Although compared with the basic prompt-tuning (P-Tuning-v2) on the NLI tasks (many of target datasets belong to NLI task), the vanilla PoT can achieve performance improvement, PoT on the other dissimilar tasks (\textit{e.g.}, NER and SRL) is usually negative and even leads to worse performance.
+This indicates that the large gap between source and target tasks would hinder knowledge transfer, confirming our statement.
+On the contrary, \our can consistently boost the performance of prompt-tuning on all types of source tasks.
+More specifically, \our significantly surpasses the vanilla PoT in the scenario where the source task is dissimilar to the target task.
+For instance, when using CoNLL03 (NER) and Record (QA) as source tasks, the relative improvements of \our are up to 24.1\% and 15.9\%, respectively. \textit{We state that this is owing to the knowledge distillation technique, which can effectively bridge the gap between different types of tasks and alleviate the problem of knowledge forgetting.}

+\paragraph{\textbf{Better correlation between predicted prompt transferability and PoT performance}} To verify the effectiveness of prompt transferability metric, we follow SPoT~\cite{vu2021spot} and use the metric to predict the Top-3 source tasks for each target task and report the best of Top-3 transfer results in Table~\ref{tab:results_large} as well.
+For reference, the oracle best transfer results are also reported.
+It can be seen, compared to the ``E$_{avg}$'' metric in SPoT, our metric can predict the source tasks more accurately and achieve better PoT performance based on \our.
+That is, \textit{there is a better correlation between predicted prompt transferability and PoT performance when using our metric in \our framework.}